seol404/seol404/README.md

 - 📫 You can reach me through **seohyeonlee@utexas.edu** or **Linkedln** down below!

-- ⚡ Fun fact: I like to **ice skate ⛸️, sing 🎤, and discover new music (especially 00's R&B and house) 🎵** in my free time!
+- ⚡ Fun fact: I like to **ice skate ⛸️, run 🏃, sing 🎤, and discover new music (especially 00's R&B and house) 🎵** in my free time!

 <h3 align="left">Connect with me:</h3>
 <p align="left">